 Flip the pancakes and bake, until golden brown, approximately 8 minutes before serving.

-Add 1 clove pressed or minced garlic and 1/2 teaspoon seeded and diced chile pepper.
+- Add 1 clove pressed or minced garlic and 1/2 teaspoon seeded and diced chili pepper.